mesilliac/pulse-simple/README.md

 The format of the data will be as requested on stream creation.

+For example,
-For example, assuming "data" contains raw bytes representing stereo int16 data in little-endian format, the following will obtain a playback stream and play the given data as audio on the default sound device.
+assuming "data" contains raw bytes representing stereophonic audio in little-endian 16-bit integer PCM format, the following will obtain a playback stream and play the given data as audio on the default sound device.

     ss := pulse.SampleSpec{pulse.SAMPLE_S16LE, 44100, 2}